Alejogb1/job-board/blog-data/jupyter-notebook-plot-multiple-graphs-cell.md

 plt.show()
 ```

-Okay lets break this down The `plt.subplots(nrows=2, ncols=1, figsize=(8, 6))` is the important line here We're making a figure which is like the canvas and then we create a grid of subplots This case two rows and one column meaning two plots stacked vertically and then the figsize just sets the size of the overall figure `axes` now is not just a single thing it’s a 2d numpy array where each element in the array is a subplot in our case `axes[0]` is the first plot and `axes[1]` is the second plot then when we plot our data we're targeting each axes array element in the next step
+ lets break this down The `plt.subplots(nrows=2, ncols=1, figsize=(8, 6))` is the important line here We're making a figure which is like the canvas and then we create a grid of subplots This case two rows and one column meaning two plots stacked vertically and then the figsize just sets the size of the overall figure `axes` now is not just a single thing it’s a 2d numpy array where each element in the array is a subplot in our case `axes[0]` is the first plot and `axes[1]` is the second plot then when we plot our data we're targeting each axes array element in the next step

 `axes[0].plot(x, y1)` is like plotting on the first axis the same as `axes[1].plot(x, y2)` on the second axis  It’s pretty straightforward once you get the hang of it Then those `set_title` methods are just setting the titles for each axis we add the legends and finally that `plt.tight_layout()` prevents axis overlapping issues because if you do not use this they tend to overlap and it's a mess